 Following my mission I returned home where I married my beautiful wife Dianna.
 We have four children, two girls and two boys.
 Making a better life for them was one of the main reasons I decided to become a lawyer.
 However, law was not my first career.
 I spent my undergraduate degree preparing to be a high school physical education teacher.
 I worked for one year before deciding to completely shift gears and go to law school.
 Its amazing how the responsibility of providing for a family can change a person’s focus in life.

-After having completed the first year of law school and having worked during the summer on the Canada/US border as an immigration officer, I made the decision to restrict my law practice exclusively to Canadian immigration.
+After having completed the first year of law school and having worked during the summer on the Canada/US border as an immigration officer, I made the decision to focus my law practice to Canadian immigration.
 I did this because it gave me an opportunity to work with people in a way that made a real difference in their lives.
 There is no greater feeling than that.

 Subscribe to the Canadian Immigration Podcast

 If you have enjoyed this podcast, please subscribe.

 If you enjoyed the show, please rate it on iTunes and write a brief review.
 That would help tremendously in getting the word out and raising the visibility of the show.
 Share the Love